Aiven-Open/klaw-docs/docs/HowTo/connectors/index.md

 from all application servers into Apache Kafka topics, thus making the data available for low-latency stream processing.

-Kafka Connect is a tool for scalable and reliable streaming data between Apache Kafka and other systems.
-For more information, see [Kafka Connect](https://kafka.apache.org/documentation/#connect)
+Apache Kafka Connect is a tool for scalable and reliable streaming data between Apache Kafka and other systems.
+For more information, see [Apache Kafka Connect](https://kafka.apache.org/documentation/#connect)

-## Manage Kafka Connect
+## Manage Apache Kafka Connect

-Kafka Connect provides a REST API for managing connectors, which is available in both standalone and distributed modes.
+Apache Kafka Connect provides a REST API for managing connectors, which is available in both standalone and distributed modes.

 ## Manage connectors in Klaw